knative/docs/docs/serving/using-cert-manager-on-gcp.md

 ## Adding your service account to cert-manager

-Create a `ClusterIssuer` configuration file to define how cert-manager obtains TLS certificates, how the requests are validated with Cloud DNS.
+Create a `ClusterIssuer` configuration file to define how cert-manager obtains TLS certificates and how the requests are validated with Cloud DNS.

 1. Run the following command to create the `ClusterIssuer` configuration.
    The following creates the `letsencrypt-issuer` `ClusterIssuer`, that